SarBearSchwartz/v4_regression/docs/70-example_Ihno.md

 ## Research Question

 > Does math phobia moderate the relationship between math and statistics performance?
+That is, does the assocation between math and stat quiz performance differ at variaous levels of math phobia?

 ## Data: Sample & Measures

 <div class="rmdlink">
-<p>Inho's dataset is included in &quot;Explaining Psychological Statistics&quot; <span class="citation">[@epse4]</span> and is presented indetail previously in this Encyclopedia's <a href="https://cehs-research.github.io/eBook_explore/example-ihnos-dataset.html">Vol. 2 - Ihno's Example</a>.</p>
+<p>Inho's dataset is included in &quot;Explaining Psychological Statistics&quot; <span class="citation">[@epse4]</span> and is presented in detail previously in this Encyclopedia's <a href="https://cehs-research.github.io/eBook_explore/example-ihnos-dataset.html">Vol. 2 - Ihno's Example</a>.</p>
 </div>